 Create a Logo for Travel Blogging

 Once your essential pages are created, it’s time to create a logo for your travel blog.
-A high-quality logo will make your blog instantly recognizable to your readers, and you can use this resource to create a free travel blog logo.
+A high-quality logo will make your blog instantly recognizable to your readers, and you can use one of these resources to create a travel blog logo you’ll be happy with.

 Step 8: Begin Blogging

-But that’s not true.
+But that’s not true in our steps on how to start a travel blog.
 While there aren’t many destinations left undocumented, you have not documented even the most popular ones.

 Your journey is unique, and if you can add your unique personality and style to spice up your stories and adventures with your brand of storytelling, your travel blog will stand out from all the rest.